fehseciris/p2f2p/README.md

 This project converts points from cartesian coordinates to its equivalent representation in frenet coordinates or otherwise.

 ## Build options
 Build with cmake extension in vs code.
 Maybe this works either on linux systems.
-(GCC 13.1.0 x86_64-w64-mingw32)
+Compiler: Visual Studio Community 2022 Release - amd64_x86
 Use the microsoft visual studio solution to build with MVSC directily in vs.

 ## Functionality